 Oh man, there's no way I'm going to even try to write a semi-comprehensive aricle about Notre Dame, because it's so freaking famous and historic and important, and it's already been written about a zillion times.
 Okay, wait, here you go: "Notre Dame de Paris (French for Our Lady of Paris), is a Gothic, Roman Catholic cathedral on the eastern half of the Île de la Cité in the fourth arrondissement of Paris, France."
 Haha, I totally just stole that from Wikipedia.
 Come and get me, coppers!
-Or, les gendarmes, I guess.
+Or, like, les gendarmes, I guess.

 So what I will give you is a bunch of my personal tips about what stuff to check out when you're there and how to get the most out of your visit!